johnbenac/movementengineer/docs/decisions/ADR-003-texts-as-generic-tree.md

 - A uniform API for reading and writing text structures in the designer tool.

 ### Negative
-- Some complex canons (e.g. commentaries on commentaries, interleaved recitations) may require additional conventions beyond the `level` enum.
+- Some complex canons (e.g. commentaries on commentaries, interleaved recitations) may require additional conventions beyond plain depth.
 - Without collections enforcing membership, orphaned texts may be harder to discover without supplemental tooling.

 ### Mitigation
-- Use `tags` on texts to indicate their canonical status or to mark them as instructions or prayers.
+- Use `tags` on texts to indicate their canonical status or to mark them as instructions or prayers, and to annotate legacy notions like “work” or “section” when helpful.
 - For complex canons, encourage use of the `Relation` entity to model more detailed textual relationships (commentary_on, translation_of) in future versions.